wurmlab/genomicscourse/2017/practicals/population_genetics/map_call.md

 The command produced a SAM file (Sequence Alignment/Map file), which is the standard file used to store sequence alignments.
 Have a quick look at the file by typing `less f1.sam`.
 The file includes a header (lines starting with the `@` symbol), and a line for every read aligned to the reference assembly.
 For each read, we are given a mapping quality values, the position of both pairs, the actual sequence and its quality by base pair, and a series of flags with additional measures of mapping quality.

 We now need to run bowtie2 for all the other samples.
-We could do this by typing the same command another 13 times (changing the sample name), or we can use the `GNU parallel` tool:
+We could do this by typing the same command another 13 times (changing the sample name), or we can use the `GNU parallel` tool, which allows to run the same command on several samples at once:

 ```bash
 # Create a file with all sample names